xalinchi/Deep-Learning-WiFi-CSI/readme.md

-Welcome to my project！Let's do reserch togather.
+Welcome to my project！Let's do reserch together!